vivid-inc/ash-ra-template/README.md

 - Symbolic computation, as contrasted to declarative, non-Turing complete languages.
 You choose what features you do or don't employ.
 - Reasonable minimum requirements:
   - Java 8 and all subsequent LTS releases.
 Java 8, because it strikes a good balance between wide adoption and long-term stability.
-  - Clojure 1.9.0.
-Clojure 1.9.0 for [spec](https://clojure.org/guides/spec), and because it is compatible with a ``clojure.alpha.tools.deps`` version that has reasonable Maven-style dependency resolving abilility, and doesn't cause an additional macOS App to run and disrupt keyboard focus during runtime.
+  - Clojure 1.9.0, for [spec](https://clojure.org/guides/spec), and because it is compatible with a ``clojure.alpha.tools.deps`` version that has reasonable Maven-style dependency resolving abilility, and doesn't cause an additional macOS App to run and disrupt keyboard focus during runtime.
 - Effortlessly composable: Use `(render)` wherever you like.
 - No surprises.
+Reasonable defaults.

 ### API
 ``(render s :delimiters delimiters :dependencies deps)``